Shuttle/Shuttle.Esb.Samples/Shuttle.Idempotence/README.md

 The `{version}` bit will be in a `semver` format.

 > Create a new database called **Shuttle** and execute the script `System.Data.SqlClient\IdempotenceServiceCreate.sql` in the newly created database.

-Whenever `Publish` is called the registered `ISubscriptionManager` instance is asked for the subscribers to the published message type.
-These are retrieved from the Sql Server database for the implementation we are using.

 ### App.config